Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 You're done

-at any time from your Google account permissions page
+your Google account permissions page

 or by deleting the OAuth client from your Cloud project.
 Removing the credentials from